-- e) A Minor Penalty shall be imposed on a goalkeeper who deliberately drops the puck on the goal netting to cause a stoppage of play. - f) A Game Misconduct Penalty shall be imposed on a goalkeeper who leaves the immediate vicinity of the goal crease and takes part in any altercation.
+- d) A Minor Penalty shall be imposed on a goalkeeper that deliberately drops the puck onto the goal net or deliberately piles up obstacles at or near the net, that in the opinion of the Referee would tend to prevent the scoring of a goal. - e) A Game Misconduct Penalty shall be imposed on a goalkeeper who leaves the immediate vicinity of the goal crease and takes part in any altercation.